Your Daily Movement “Vitamins”: Stay Mobile with this Simple Daily Exercise Routine

 What do I need for Pilates at home?

 The short answer?
 A tech device to stream your class on and a Zoom link.
 All livestream Pilates classes can be done with just a yoga or Pilates mat and a bath towel.
+While the basic workout doesn’t require extra tools, other Pilates workouts might incorporate items like resistance bands or specific props to enhance the exercises and ensure proper alignment.
 For more information, including fun props to layer in or household prop-swaps, read our article Livestream at MOVE: What Do I Need for Class?

 Pilates can be adapted to home practice with ease.
 Think about where in your home you can really connect to your body free of noise and distractions, if possible.
 Choose a space where you have room to place a mat and extend your body at different angles.
 When you’re in class, don’t forget to listen to your body.
 If an exercise doesn’t feel right for you, skip it.
 If you know a modification, try that instead.
 You can always skip the current exercise and do your favorite stretch, grab a drink, or simply tune into your breathing as you wait for the next exercise.